-4.3.
+- 4.3.
 Small Works Construction Contracts.
-The CEO may, without Port Commission approval, prepare plans and specifications, issue notice calling for bids, award and accept contracts, issue change orders, and take any and all necessary steps to complete the work in compliance with RCW 39.04.155 and Port policies and procedures, where the total estimated cost of the project work does not exceed the amount authorized by RCW 53.08.120 and RCW 39.04.15527 and the work is within Authorized Budget Limits.
-The Commission shall review and approve any changes in authorization procedures affecting Small Works contracting brought about by the amending of RCWs by the Washington State Legislature.
-The Commission shall be provided with a report regarding such contracts semi-annually.
+The CEO may, without Port Commission approval, prepare plans and specifications, issue notice calling for bids, award and accept contracts, issue change orders, and take any and all necessary steps to complete the work in compliance with RCW 39.04.155 and Port policies and procedures, where the total estimated cost of the project work does not exceed the amount authorized by RCW 53.08.120 and RCW 39.04.155, and the work is within Authorized Budget Limits.
+The Commission shall be provided with a report regarding such contracts semi-annually. - 4.4.

-4.4.
 Small Works Change Orders for Construction Contracts.
-Where contracts for the performance of work have been awarded and under which work is in progress, and changes in plans and specifications are necessitated in order to properly accomplish the work, the CEO is authorized to execute change orders to the contract provided the following conditions are met:

-(i) The estimated cost of the changes in plans and specifications will not cause the total contract to exceed the small works contract amount authorized by RCW 53.08.120 and RCW 39.04.155.

-(ii) The individual change order does not cause the project to exceed the authorized budget, orw

-(iii) The time extension for completion of the contract for any single change order does not exceed sixty (60) calendar days, or

-(\underline{iii}) The change order is necessary due to an emergency as described in Section 4.2.3.6. or a critical situation as described in Section 4.2.3.7.
+Where contracts for the performance of work have been awarded and under which work is in progress, and changes in plans and specifications are necessitated in order to properly accomplish the work, the CEO is authorized to execute change orders to the contract provided the following conditions are met: - (i) The estimated cost of the changes in plans and specifications will not cause the total contract to exceed the small works contract amount authorized by RCW 53.08.120 and RCW 39.04.155. - $\underline{\ \ }$ (ii) The individual change order does not cause the project to exceed the authorized budget, or \underline{w} - (iii) The time extension for completion of the contract for any single change order does not exceed sixty (60) calendar days, or - (iii+) The change order is necessary due to an emergency as described in Section 4.2.3.6. or a critical situation as described in Section 4.2.3.7.
 Change orders will then be handled in accordance with those sections.